TatorInfinity/Global-Chat-Suite/README.md

 This project is licensed under the **GNU GPL v3.0**.
 Feel free to use, modify, and share it — just keep it open and free!

----

 If you have questions or want to contribute, open an issue or submit a pull request.
 Happy chatting!

----

-*Built with Python to provide simple, private, and direct communication.*